DeboraSantanaa/CRUD_Hortifruti/README.md

 ### 🔶 Installation
 To run the project, follow these steps:  <br>

-1.START Apache and MySQL if using XAMPP  <br>
+1. START Apache and MySQL if using XAMPP  <br>
 Place the file in the "htdocs" folder. <br>

 <br>
-2.Clone the repository to your local machine. <br>
+2. Clone the repository to your local machine. <br>
-3.Create a database named "hort." <br>
+3. Create a database named "hort." <br>
-4.Import the "hort.sql" file into the created database. <br>
+4. Import the "hort.sql" file into the created database. <br>
 The database file to be imported is present on the SQL page of this repository. <br>

 Run the project from the "index.php" file.